Gas-turbine engine: Compressed air energy storage

 One modern development seeks to improve efficiency in another way, by separating the compressor and the turbine with a compressed air store.
 In a conventional turbine, up to half the generated power is used driving the compressor.
-In a compressed air energy storage configuration, power, perhaps from a wind farm or bought on the open market at a time of low demand and low price, is used to drive the compressor, and the compressed air released to operate the turbine when required.
+In a compressed air energy storage configuration, power is used to drive the compressor, and the compressed air is released to operate the turbine when required.

 Turboshaft engines

 Turboshaft engines are used to drive compressors in gas pumping stations and natural gas liquefaction plants.
-They are also used to power all but the smallest modern helicopters.
-A primary shaft carries the compressor and its turbine which, together with a combustor, is called a Gas Generator.
-A separately-spinning power-turbine is usually used to drive the rotor on helicopters.
+They are also used in aviation to power all but the smallest modern helicopters, and function as an auxiliary power unit in large commercial aircraft.
+A primary shaft carries the compressor and its turbine which, together with a combustor, is called a gas generator.
+A separately spinning power-turbine is usually used to drive the rotor on helicopters.
 Allowing the gas generator and power turbine/rotor to spin at their own speeds allows more flexibility in their design.

 Radial gas turbines

-Scale jet engines
+Scale jet engine

-Also known as miniature gas turbines or micro-jets.
+A typical scale jet engine, or miniature gas turbine or micro-jet, uses a centrifugal compressor.

-With this in mind the pioneer of modern Micro-Jets, Kurt Schreckling, produced one of the world's first Micro-Turbines, the FD3/67.
-This engine can produce up to 22 newtons of thrust, and can be built by most mechanically minded people with basic engineering tools, such as a metal lathe.
+The pioneer of modern micro-jets, Kurt Schreckling, produced one of the world's first micro-turbines, the FD3/67.
+This engine can produce up to 22 newtons of thrust and can be built by most mechanically minded people with basic engineering tools, such as a metal lathe.

 Microturbines

 Evolved from piston engine turbochargers, aircraft APUs or small jet engines, microturbines are 25 to 500 kilowatt turbines the size of a refrigerator.

-Microturbines have around 15% efficiencies without a recuperator, 20 to 30% with one and they can reach 85% combined thermal-electrical efficiency in cogeneration.
+Microturbines have around 15% efficiencies without a recuperator, or 20 to 30% with one, and they can reach 85% combined thermal–electrical efficiency in cogeneration.

 External combustion

 Most gas turbines are internal combustion engines but it is also possible to manufacture an external combustion gas turbine which is, effectively, a turbine version of a hot air engine.

-Those systems are usually indicated as EFGT (Externally Fired Gas Turbine) or IFGT (Indirectly Fired Gas Turbine).
+Those systems are usually indicated as EFGT (externally fired gas turbine) or IFGT (indirectly fired gas turbine).

 External combustion has been used for the purpose of using pulverized coal or finely ground biomass (such as sawdust) as a fuel.
 In the indirect system, a heat exchanger is used and only clean air with no combustion products travels through the power turbine.
 The thermal efficiency is lower in the indirect type of external combustion; however, the turbine blades are not subjected to combustion products and much lower quality (and therefore cheaper) fuels are able to be used.

 When external combustion is used, it is possible to use exhaust air from the turbine as the primary combustion air.
 This effectively reduces global heat losses, although heat losses associated with the combustion exhaust remain inevitable.

 Closed-cycle gas turbines based on helium or supercritical carbon dioxide also hold promise for use with future high temperature solar and nuclear power generation.